bshack/trndyModel/README.md

 ]);
 ```

 The data must be in an array and this will overwrite any existing array data stored completely.
-This will emit a 'change' event.
+This will emit 'change' and 'set' events.

 ### Push

-Add the items to the end collection array:
+Add single items to the end of the stored collection array:

 ```
 modelColors.push(modelColor1);